 He has been a volunteer at PMI® since 2017.

 Stefan shares his knowledge and experience through helping, coaching and lecturing, implementing and examining Agile and Waterfall in dynamic environments.

-Currently Stefan holds the position of Project and Program Manager at HPE.
+Currently Stefan holds the position of Head of Integrations PMO at Apex Group Ltd.